LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 - Players are allowed to stream their own perspectives during matches
 - Stream delays and other necessary precautions must be taken to prevent stream sniping or cheating
+- If guidelines for official streams are not set up, at least one member from each team should provide a screenshare for a staff member

 ## 10. Conclusion